mwendwav1789/Book-It-App/README.md

 ## Project Description
 The project includes a single page application in which an user can browse for, select, and pay for a travel package of their choosing.
 ## Technologies Used
-1. HyperText Markup Language
+1. HyperText Markup Language (HTML)
-2. Cascading Style Sheets
+2. Cascading Style Sheets (CSS)
 3. JavaScript
 ## Functionality of the Code
 The program's functionality is explained in detail as shown in the contents below